 2.3.
 Each Applicant who is a team or entity must appoint one individual (the “Representative”) to represent it and act on its behalf, including registering and entering an application.
-The Representative represents and warrants that he/she is duly authorised to act on behalf of the team or entity and has read these Terms & Conditions, and that the Applicant team or entity agrees to abide by these Terms & Conditions.
+The Representative shall (i) be duly authorised to act on behalf of the team or entity; (ii) have read these Terms & Conditions; and (iii) shall have authorities or shall be deemed to have authroties to oblige the team or entity so that they will abide by these Terms & Conditions.

 2.4.
 All costs incurred by the Applicant in preparing and submitting an application and, if selected, attending the Pitch Day and participating in the Programme, are to be borne by the Applicant and, unless agreed otherwise, the Organisers will not reimburse any Applicant for any such cost incurred.

 2.5.
-Applicants must be able to attend in person the Pitch Day which will be held in the UK.
-International Applicants who are invited to participate in the Pitch Day and/or the Programme may be subject to UK visa requirements or restrictions and each Applicant is responsible for organising any relevant visa requirements, complying with any visa restrictions and for any associated costs that may apply to them.
+Applicants must be able to attend in person the Pitch Day which will be held in Spain.
+International Applicants who are invited to participate in the Pitch Day and/or the Programme may be subject to Spanish visa requirements or restrictions and each Applicant is responsible for organising any relevant visa requirements, complying with any visa restrictions and for any associated costs that may apply to them.